White Castle Hamburgers – 10 Fun Facts

 White Castle

 #8.
-The Burger Bandwagon
+White Castle; The Burger Bandwagon

 After they became popular, many tried to copy their style.
 Brands like White Fortress, White Tower, and Blue Bell popped up, trying to ride on White Castle’s success.
-Clearly, the company set a big trend, and none of those names caught on!

 White Castle Merch